1/3 Ounce of Agave Syrup to Oz Conversion

 FAQs on agave syrup volume to weight conversion

-1/3 ounces of agave syrup equals how many US fluid ounces?
+1/3 ounce of agave syrup equals how many US fluid ounces?

-How much is 0.216 US fluid ounces of agave syrup in ounces?
+How much is 0.216 US fluid ounce of agave syrup in ounces?

 Weight to Volume Conversions - Cooking Ingredients